penumbra1/expensify/README.md

 ## Code

+Added NavBar, Loader, HelpPage, Social, OnlineIndicator components.

+Added error handling, implemented optimistic UI updates via Thunk and Promise.race, and orchestrated all corresponding renders and redirects.

+Rewrote actions and Firebase listeners to support offline and cross-tab synchronization.

+Normalized expenses state: split it into an array of ids + a map by id.
+This allows for faster lookups and updates in response to specific events rather than reloading the entire list on every change.

 Changed `mapDispatchToProps` to [object syntax](https://daveceddia.com/redux-mapdispatchtoprops-object-form/) (except where ownProps are passed) to bind action creators automatically.

 Used React Fragments to render multiple JSX elements.

 Extracted hardcoded path names into reusable constants.

-Used [shortid](https://www.npmjs.com/package/shortid) for keys and temporary ids in optimistic UI updates.
+Used [shortid](https://www.npmjs.com/package/shortid) for keys in repeated error messages.

-Added NavBar, Loader, HelpPage, Social, OnlineIndicator components.

-Added error handling and display.

-Implemented optimistic UI updates via Thunk and Promise.race.

 \+ Lots of little performance and readability tweaks.